Exclusive: Chipmaker Atmel exploring sale - sources

 Atmel, which has a market capitalization of around $4 billion, is working with investment bank Qatalyst Partners on a sale process, two of the people said.
 There is no certainty that Atmel will decide to sell itself, the people added.

 The sources asked not to be identified because the sale process is confidential.
-Atmel declined to comment whilst Qatalyst did not respond to a request for comment.
+Atmel declined to comment while Qatalyst did not respond to a request for comment.

 Atmel shares rose as much as 7.2 percent on the news before ending trading on Monday at $9.75, up 3.6 percent.